 For B2B teams who want analytics integrated with scheduling and content production, DemandBird is the strongest choice.
 For pure analytics depth and competitive benchmarking, Socialinsider goes deeper.
 For LinkedIn-first individual writers who want analytics alongside scheduling, Taplio is well-regarded.
 The right answer depends on whether you need analytics as a standalone research tool or integrated into your publishing workflow.

-Is Shield Analytics shutting down?
+Did Shield Analytics shut down?

 Does LinkedIn have free analytics?